lostjared/MasterX_System/README.md

 ![image](https://github.com/user-attachments/assets/5f40ce93-134e-4c53-9fc3-f4e86c43c263)

-MasterX System is an application featuring a custom-built compiler designed for Linux for ETL (Easy Toy Language), accompanied by a virtual playground for testing and exploration.
+MasterX System is an application featuring a custom-built compiler designed for Linux/macOS for ETL (Easy Toy Language), accompanied by a virtual playground for testing and exploration.
 This project is a personal endeavor in its early stages, aimed at enhancing my learning through practical application.
 For a demonstration of the WebAssembly version, which runs ATS as the shell and serves as a demo, please visit https://lostsidedead.biz/MasterX.

 Note for Windows Users:

-The application requires the latest Visual C++/Studio Runtimes and WSL2 (Windows Subsystem for Linux), as it utilizes Bash as its shell the compiler was designed to work on Linux.
+The application requires the latest Visual C++/Studio Runtimes and WSL2 (Windows Subsystem for Linux), as it utilizes Bash as its shell the compiler was designed to work on Linux/macOS.
 ## Motivation
 This project is a personal endeavor undertaken to enhance my skills and knowledge.
 As I believe the best way to learn is through practical application, this hobby project allows me to explore and experiment with compilers, and system-level programming.
 It represents my commitment to continuous learning and personal growth.